angular-gantt/angular-gantt/README.md

   - `5`: Friday
   - `6`: Saturday

+- **from-date**

+  If specified ensures that the chart is rendered starts at the from-date.
+This is useful for showing the chart even without any tasks or empty time before the first task.

+  *Note: At this time this does not truncate the tasks, so you will have to do that to your data*

+- **to-date**

+  If specified ensures that the chart is rendered goes at least to the end-date.
+This is useful for showing the chart even without any tasks or empty time after the last task.

+  *Note: At this time this does not truncate the tasks, so you will have to do that to your data*

+- **data**

+  Allows you to specify the data model for the gantt chart.

 - **load-data**

   Returns a function (`fn`) which can be called to load more data to the Gantt.